Showing posts with label #ChristAlmighty. Show all posts

 Evil reasoning (διαλογισμοὶ πονηροί/dialoyismé poniré, KJV “evil thoughts”) tends to get listed with the others, but really all these things are evil thoughts.
 And notice how a number of ’em violate the Ten Commandments.

-Bad Christians dismiss their promiscuity by claiming it’s a form of love.
-I once met a guy who called himself a “love addict”—by which he meant he couldn’t keep himself from bedding women, despite his marital vows.
-What he was really addicted to was the thrill of adulterous fornication.
+As for more typical forms of unchastity, like promiscuity and pornography: I’ve caught way too many Christians dismissing it by claiming it’s a combination of poor self-control (which it is), and love, of all things.
+I once met a guy who called himself a “love addict”—by which he meant he couldn’t keep himself from bedding women, despite his marital vows. ’Tain’t love!
+It shows no love for one’s spouse, nor one’s conquests.
+All that dude was really addicted to, was the thrill of adulterous fornication.

 THEFT (κλοπαί/klopé, KJV “thefts”).
 Refers to whether you’re outright stealing things, or secretly trying to get away with stuff.
 Getting an unfair advantage over everyone else, getting ahead by misusing other people’s trust.
 To them, life is war and competition and profit, and if you’re not playing the game you’re a fool.